michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 ---
-title: "Prevent and understand hooking with Harmony and MonoMod"
+title: 'Prevent and understand hooking with Harmony and MonoMod'
 categories:
   - csharp
   - anti-re